-- 23. ABC has shown overall high growth in sales during the period under review.
+ABC has shown overall high growth in sales during the period under review.
 Until 2004, growth was higher than anticipated (67% actual against 58% projected), though the annual growth levels varied greatly.
 The variation was mainly due to investment of time and resources into the expansion into the North American market and setting up the new database.
-The fact that ABC was able to maintain any level of growth while moving into new premises, opening the outlet in MSUP, etc., is testimony to its effectiveness. - 24.
-Although the cumulative growth 2002-2005 will be about 40% instead of a projected 98% due to the closure of the Intra-African Book Support Scheme (IABSS) in 2004, it should be noted that 2005 should, in any case, see growth of about 7% over 2004 in terms of non-IABSS sales. - 25.
+The fact that ABC was able to maintain any level of growth while moving into new premises, opening the outlet in MSUP, etc., is testimony to its effectiveness.

+Although the cumulative growth 2002-2005 will be about 40% instead of a projected 98% due to the closure of the Intra-African Book Support Scheme (IABSS) in 2004, it should be noted that 2005 should, in any case, see growth of about 7% over 2004 in terms of non-IABSS sales.

 The nature of ABC as a non-profit sharing organisation means that, once it has paid its bills, it effectively spends everything that is left on fulfilling its cultural mission.
 The more resources it has available, the more work it is able to undertake.
 In view of this, notions of financial growth targets are somewhat esoteric.
 ABC does not invest its income in assets other than those required to perform its activities.
 The main justification for commercial growth is therefore that higher sales and income translate into increased income to cover ABC's operations and higher returns for the participating publishers, and thus greater commercial support to African publishing.
-ABC needs to re-examine this policy with regard to establishing specific growth targets linked to both commercial expansion and to possible investment to fund future cultural activities. - 26.
+ABC needs to re-examine this policy with regard to establishing specific growth targets linked to both commercial expansion and to possible investment to fund future cultural activities.

 ABC cannot be financially independent and simultaneously retain its present cultural mission.
 If proposals were to be made for ABC to be financially self-sufficient, such proposals would require a drastic change in the mission and or structure and objectives of the Collective.
 A commercially independent ABC could be operating by the end of 2006, but it would no longer be recognisable as a cultural organisation offering support to African publishers.
 It would be forced to become just another commercial distributor of African books to the North.
 It would have to narrow its publisher and list base considerably and, as a way of reducing overheads, cut back on marketing costs and limit its stocks to highly profitable books.
 Most culture books, such as Literature and children's books, would have to be offloaded.
-Clearly this would be detrimental to the publishing industry in Africa.
-It should also be noted that such a change would reduce ABC's impact on poverty alleviation by reducing the number of beneficiaries of its activities in the South. - 27.
-The proposed way forward is therefore to build on the achievements of the present phase and enhance the impact of these initiatives, to maintain the commercial and cultural roles and strategy of the Collective, to look to a second phase of market and member development together with a consolidation of the new systems, and to seek a broader donor funding base.
-In its second five-year strategic plan, ABC should include specific, realistic commercial targets and specific growth plans for both the commercial and cultural activities.
-The plan should also indicate levels of funding from external sources, and indicate "fall-back" strategies to ameliorate situations where overall funding targets fall short.
-The sustainability of ABC should be considered as a financial issue rather than as a commercial one.
+Clearly, such a focus on high-selling titles would be detrimental to the publishing industry in Africa, particularly in terms of scholarly and cultural publishing.
+It should also be noted that such a change would reduce ABC's impact on poverty alleviation by reducing the number of beneficiaries of its activities in the South.

-28. The main lesson learned from the present support to the ABC is that medium-term planning and strategisation have been and continue to be essential, linked with assured funding and that regular monitoring and guidance clearly benefit operations, outputs and outcomes.
+The main lesson learned from the present support to the ABC is that medium-term planning and strategisation have been and continue to be essential, linked with assured funding and that regular monitoring and guidance clearly benefit operations, outputs and outcomes.
 The challenge is therefore how to make the necessary external funding sustainable.
 ABC has been examining ways to encourage African governments and institutions to contribute to its work.
 In reality, this kind of support has been and is likely to continue to be linked to expressions of support for the ABC and its activities rather than physical or financial support.
 The demands for provision of basic health, education and social services on most African governments create a climate of crisis management in which cultural needs are often seen to be of secondary importance.